RTEMS/rtems-docs/c-user/configuring_a_system.rst

 processor must have a scheduler assigned.
 In case the system needs more mandatory processors than available then a fatal run-time error will occur.
-To specify the scheduler assignments define ``CONFIGURE_SMP_SCHEDULER_ASSIGNMENTS`` to a list of
+To specify the scheduler assignments define ``CONFIGURE_SCHEDULER_ASSIGNMENTS`` to a list of

 - ``RTEMS_SCHEDULER_ASSIGN(scheduler_index, attr)`` and

 - ``RTEMS_SCHEDULER_ASSIGN_NO_SCHEDULER``

 macros.
-The ``scheduler_index`` parameter must be a valid index into the scheduler table.
+The ``scheduler_index`` parameter must be a valid index into the scheduler table defined by configuration step 3.
 The ``attr`` parameter defines the scheduler assignment attributes.
 By default, a scheduler assignment to a processor is optional.
 For the scheduler assignment attribute use one of the mutually exclusive variants

 - ``RTEMS_SCHEDULER_ASSIGN_DEFAULT``,